Poimen/stencil-tailwind-plugin/README.md

 This plugin also aims to allow users to make use of all the tailwindcss classes and postcss plugins like [@apply](https://tailwindcss.com/docs/functions-and-directives#apply).
 In such both styles of tailwindcss usage can be used in a single component.
 This plugin also aims to allow the use of object initialisers to conditionally set styles.

+For an example of a basic Stencil integration, see the [example](https://github.com/Poimen/stencil-tailwind-plugin-example).

 ## Getting started

 This guide assumes that a Stencil project has already been initialized and configured.